 Grass FED beef faq’s

-2024 PRIME Grass Fed Ground Beef is still available for pre-order by clicking CONTACT and sending an email.
+2024 PRIME Grass Fed Ground Beef is still available at $10/lb.

 Returning customers always have a 10% discount.